-Estimate the number and type of families that will benefit from the proposed activities Activities supported by this project will serve a predominantly low- and moderate-income neighborhood of 500 households.
-Location Description City of Lancaster, PA Planned Activities Specific planned activities include eligible street improvement work supporting: 1.
-ADA Curb Improvements and Installation in LMI neighborhoods 9 Project Name 2025 City Public Service Program Management Target Area LANCASTER CITY Goals Supported Promote Neighborhood Quality of Life Needs Addressed Promote Neighborhood Quality of Life Funding CDBG: \$44,264.00 Description This project is designed to support the Department of Neighborhood Engagement (DoNE) in their efforts to improve the quality of life for our community through collaboration and the development of well- rounded, resident-lead strategies and increased collaboration between the community and City government through providing financial assistance supporting eligible DoNE program management work.
+Estimate the number and type of families that will benefit from the proposed activities Location Description Activities supported by this project will serve a predominantly low- and moderate-income neighborhood of 500 households.
+City of Lancaster, PA Planned Activities Specific planned activities include eligible street improvement work supporting: 1.
+ADA Curb Improvements and Installation in LMI neighborhoods 9 Project Name 2025 City Public Service Program Management Target Area LANCASTER CITY Goals Supported Promote Neighborhood Quality of Life Needs Addressed Promote Neighborhood Quality of Life Funding CDBG: \$ 44264 Description This project is designed to support the Department of Neighborhood Engagement (DoNE) in their efforts to improve the quality of life for our community through collaboration and the development of well-rounded, resident-lead strategies and increased collaboration between the community and City government through providing financial assistance supporting eligible DoNE program management work.
 The purpose of this activity is to provide project management support for the City's core neighborhood engagement initiatives and activities in order to promote and enhance neighborhood quality of life.
-Target Date 12/31/2025 Estimate the number and type of families that will benefit from the proposed activities This project is designed to serve the entire City of Lancaster and at a minimum will provide support and assistance to a neighborhood comprised of at least 500 persons.
-Location Description City of Lancaster, Pennsylvania

-Planned Activities Under this project, the DoNE's program management a eligible work supporting the following community and activities include

-programs:

-1. Love Your Block Grants

-2. Neighborhood Leadership Academy

-3. PACE Program

-4. City VISTA Program

-5. Other City programs that further promote neighborh life nood quality of

-10 Project Name 2025 Crime Reduction Through Police Social Worker Pr ogram

-Target Area LANCASTER CITY

-Goals Supported Promote Neighborhood Quality of Life

-Needs Addressed Promote Neighborhood Quality of Life

-Funding CDBG: \$14,250.00
+Target Date Engagement (DoNE) in their efforts to improve the quality of life for our community through collaboration and the development of well-rounded, resident-lead strategies and increased collaboration between the community and City government through providing financial assistance supporting eligible DoNE program management work.
+The purpose of this activity is to provide project management support for the City's core neighborhood engagement initiatives and activities in Engagement (DoNE) in their efforts to improve the quality of life for our community through collaboration and the development of well-rounded, resident-lead strategies and increased collaboration between the community and City government through providing financial assistance supporting eligible DoNE program management work.
+The purpose of this activity is to provide project management support for the City's core neighborhood engagement initiatives and activities in order to promote and enhance neighborhood quality of life.

-Description In 2025, the City will continue to leverage CDBG fundim Neighborhood Crime Reduction Through Police Social V in supporting a community-oriented, holistic policing p preventing crime through engagement and connection proactively assist City residents in need by connecting to appropriate social services or behavioral or mental hea This program will work to resolve issues related to how being, mental health, aging, housing, child welfare, and violence.
-This has helped to improve police-led commu- and enhance neighborhood quality of life to the benefi- predominantly low- and moderate-income City area.
-Worker Program rogram aimed at in order to them to ofth providers. nelessness, well- d domestic unity outcomes
+Planned Activities Under this project, the DoNE's program management activities include eligible work supporting the following community and resident-facing programs: 1.
+Love Your Block Grants 2.
+Neighborhood Leadership Academy 3.
+PACE Program 4.
+City VISTA Program 5.
+Other City programs that further promote neighborhood quality of 10 Project Name life 2025 Crime Reduction Through Police Social Worker Program Target Area LANCASTER CITY Goals Supported Promote Neighborhood Quality of Life Needs Addressed Promote Neighborhood Quality of Life Funding CDBG: \$14,250 Description In 2025, the City will continue to leverage CDBG funding to assist the Neighborhood Crime Reduction Through Police Social Worker Program in supporting a community-oriented, holistic policing program aimed at preventing crime through engagement and connection in order to proactively assist City residents in need by connecting them to appropriate social services or behavioral or mental health providers.
+This program will work to resolve issues related to homelessness, well-being, mental health, aging, housing, child welfare, and domestic violence.
+This has helped to improve police-led community outcomes and enhance neighborhood quality of life to the benefit of a predominantly low- and moderate-income City area.
+Target Date 12/31/2025 Estimate the number and type of families that will benefit from the proposed activities This activity will serve a neighborhood service area comprised of at least 500 persons.
+Location Description City of Lancaster, PA, Police Beats 1 - 6.

-Target Date 12/31/2025

-Estimate the number and type of families that will benefit from the proposed activitiesThis activity will serve a neighborhood service area con least 500 persons. nprised of at

-Location DescriptionCity of Lancaster, PA, Police Beats 1 - 6.

 Planned Activities See description.

-11 Project Name 2025 Health and Housing Social Worker Program

-Target Area LANCASTER CITY
+11 Project Name 2025 Health and Housing Social Worker Program Target Area LANCASTER CITY